HugoBlox/hugo-blox-builder/README.md

        git clone https://github.com/sourcethemes/academic-kickstart.git My_Website

     *Note that if you forked Academic Kickstart, the above command should be edited to clone your fork.*

-2. View your new website:
+2. Initialize the theme:

        cd My_Website
+       git submodule update --init --recursive

+3. View your new website:

        hugo server

     Now you can go to [localhost:1313](http://localhost:1313) and your new Academic powered website should appear.

-3. Read the [Quick Start Guide](https://sourcethemes.com/academic/docs/) to learn how to add Markdown content, customize your site, and deploy it.
+4. Read the [Quick Start Guide](https://sourcethemes.com/academic/docs/) to learn how to add Markdown content, customize your site, and deploy it.
 For inspiration, refer to the [Markdown content](https://github.com/gcushen/hugo-academic/tree/master/exampleSite) which powers the [Demo](https://themes.gohugo.io/theme/academic/)

-4. Build your site by running the `hugo` command.
+5. Build your site by running the `hugo` command.
 Then [host it for free using Github Pages](https://georgecushen.com/create-your-website-with-hugo/) or Netlify (refer to above section).
 Alternatively, copy the generated `public/` directory (by FTP, Rsync, etc.) to your production web server (such as your university's hosting service).

 ## Updating